hurricane survival tips

 This is a pinnable post.
 Tap or hover over any image in this post to pin to your Pinterest Boards.

-When Hurricane Ian Devastated My Family in 2022
+When Hurricanes Ian and Milton Devastated My Family in 2022 and 2024

-My sister and her whole family survived Hurricane Ian in 2022.
-It was not even one year ago at the time of writing this post.
-It was hard to watch the news destroy their whole city in Port Charlotte, Florida.
-I was unable to hear from them knowing that they were entering the eye of the hurricane.
+It was hard to watch the news destroy their whole city in Port Charlotte, Florida twice!
+I was unable to hear from them knowing that they were entering the eye of the hurricane when I was all the way in Utah and safe from the storm.
 Then we lost all contact.
-Thankfully, they all survived and their home was intact!
-But how did they survive and weather this chaotic storm?
-Let’s take a look at some of the survival tips we can learn from them!
+Thankfully, they all survived and their home was intact both times!
+But how did they survive and weather these chaotic storms?
+Let’s take a look at some of the hurricane survival tips we can learn from them!

 Understanding the Threat: Preparing for a Category 4 Hurricane